Diy Suncatchers With Glue

 Once You’ve Squeezed Enough Glue To Cover Ab

-It’s quick, simple, and a super fun way to use glass beads!
+Add 1 part black paint to an empty squeeze bottle.
 Web if not, you can use a dab of hot glue (or even the clear glue) on the back of the suncatcher to place a ribbon on it.
-Find an area near the edge of the suncatcher where the glue is thick.
+Cover the lid with glue by squeezing it in a spiral pattern.